The Car Connection Acura RLX Overview

-The 2014 Acura RLX will come in five trim grades: RLX, RLX with Navigation, RLX with Technology package, RLX with Krell Audio package, and RLX with Advance package.
-The navigation system now includes surface-street traffic, and security features include stolen vehicle tracking, airbag deployment notification remote locking and unlocking, and 24-hour concierge services.
+Outside of the choice to go hybrid/AWD or not, the Acura RLX initially came in five trim grades: RLX, RLX with Navigation, RLX with Technology package, RLX with Krell Audio package, and RLX with Advance package.
+The navigation system included surface-street traffic, and security features include stolen vehicle tracking, airbag deployment notification, remote locking and unlocking, and 24-hour concierge services.
 Infotainment systems use both an embedded data connection and smartphone integration.
-The RLX will feature a next-generation AcuraLink Communication system, with dual LCD display screens, high-end audio, the Aha streaming-audio interface, and an expanded range of infotainment and connectivity features.
+The RLX features a next-generation AcuraLink Communication system, with dual LCD display screens, high-end audio, the Aha streaming-audio interface, and an expanded range of infotainment and connectivity features.

 After a very brief 2015 model year, the RLX received a small reboot with some updates for the 2016 model.
 The car's standard and available safety-feature set has been updated and is now collected under the AcuraWatch banner.
 The tech now includes a surround-view camera system, road-departure mitigation, and cross-traffic monitoring.
 The suspension has been retuned for improved ride quality, reduced noise, and better handling, and all models now come standard with 19-inch wheels.
 Acura has also trimmed the trim-level options from five to three, doing away with what was previously the base model and effectively raising the price.
 As a result, all models now include navigation and some other equipment.